cloudera/terraform-provider-cdp/docs/resources/datahub_azure_cluster.md

 Optional:

+- `availability_zones` (Set of String) List of availability zones that this instance group is associated with.
 - `recipes` (Set of String) The set of recipe names that are going to be applied on the given instance group.

 <a id="nestedatt--instance_group--attached_volume_configuration"></a>